Basshunter discography

 The single "Every Morning" was released before Basshunter's fifth studio album Bass Generation, which was released on 25 September 2009.
-The album was certified silver by the British Phonographic Industry.
+The album was certified gold by the British Phonographic Industry.
 The second single was "I Promised Myself", a cover of a Nick Kamen song.
 A compilation album titled The Early Bedroom Sessions was released on 3 December 2012; it Includes seven songs from The Old Shit, all ten songs from The Bassmachine, and the tracks "Go Down Now", "Trance Up" and "Wacco Will Kick Your Ass", which had previously appeared on singles, and three unreleased songs.
 On 13 May 2013 he released his sixth studio album Calling Time.
 The album charted on the American Dance/Electronic Albums chart at number 25.
 Five tracks from the album were released as singles: "Saturday" (2010), "Fest i hela huset" (2011), "Northern Light", "Dream on the Dancefloor" (2012), "Crash & Burn" and "Calling Time" (2013).
 "Saturday" was certified gold by Recorded Music NZ.
 "Fest i hela huset" charted at number five in Sweden; it was recorded in collaboration with participants from the Swedish Big Brother series.